FAQ for COVID-19 – Frequently Asked Questions in view of the COVID-19 pandemic

 According to travel.gov.gr : “as of May 1st, 2022 and for as long as the epidemiological data allow so, all travellers arriving in Greece, regardless of their country of origin, are no longer required to display a valid certificate of vaccination or recovery from COVID-19, or evidence of a negative test result from SARS-CoV-2 infection (PCR or Rapid Antigen test).”

-Note: Regardless of country requirements, airlines may have additional requirements in order to board your flight, so you should check with your airline(s) as well.
+Note: Regardless of country entry regulations, airlines may have additional requirements in order to board your flight, so you should check with your airline(s) as well.

 For the latest information regarding entry to Greece please see the Greek Government’s Protocol for Arrivals in and Departures from Greece and the Athens Airport’s FAQ section on COVID-19.